Core excitations of uranyl in Cs$_{2}$UO$_{2}$Cl$_{4}$ from relativistic embedded damped-response time-dependent density functional theory calculations: Results and Discussion

+From the above considerations and the our current results, we argue that substantial contributions to the shifts in U M$_4$-edge peak position in table~\ref{table*:um4peaks} can be attributed to electrostatic interactions with the equatorial ligands.
+It would be interesting to investigate to which extent that would hold for the core spectra of other actinyls, and that for ligands other than halides, but such a study is beyond the scope of this work.
+In the case of other actinyls, which may present a multi-reference ground-state, it will be in general necessary to replace the DFT treatment of the active subsystem by a wavefunction-based method, but as we have shown for neptunyl~\cite{Gomes2008}, that does not pose particular issues for the FDE calculations.

-At the U L$_3$-edge (depicted as \textbf{c} in Figure \ref{fig:dr-td_models}) we have obtained the same results as~~\citet{south20164} for the uranyl ion, which presents a second feature that is not present in any spectra recorded for uranium-containing species.
-The embedding calculation presents a broader and more intense \textbf{T8} feature, with the \textbf{T9} resembling rather well that of the reference model, with the following feature being more intense to the anion case and being shifted to the right.
+At the U L$_3$-edge (Figure \ref{fig:dr-td_models}) we have obtained the same results as~\citet{south20164} for the uranyl ion, which presents a second feature (\textbf{T9}) quite shifted to the right, therefore not being compatible with any spectra recorded at this absorption edge for uranium-containing species.
+The embedding calculation presents a broader and more intense \textbf{T8} feature, with the \textbf{T9} resembling rather well that of the reference model.

-Finally, in the following, we will not consider more sophisticated models in which the crystal environment in Cs$_2$UO$_2$Cl$_4$ beyond the equatorial chloride ligands (structure \textbf{a} in Figure \ref{fig:models}) are included in the embedding potential since in our previous investigation of valence excited states~\cite{gomes2013towards}, we have determined that the additional environment did not significantly alter the values of different (valence) excitation energies, but rather introduces a nearly constant shift of orbital energies.
+We note that here we have not considered more sophisticated models in which the crystal environment in Cs$_2$UO$_2$Cl$_4$ beyond the equatorial chloride ligands (structure \textbf{a} in Figure \ref{fig:models}) are included in the embedding potential.
+This is due the fact that in our previous investigation of valence excited states~\cite{gomes2013towards} we have compared the results for the embedded uranyl tetrachloride model employed here (UO$_2^{2+}$ @ Cl$_4^{4-}$) with others in which the effect of the rest of the crystal was taken into account by embedding potentials.
+In these potentials we defined a frozen density region, consisting of the equatorial chlorides plus 20 uranyl tetrachloride and 90 cesium atoms surrounding the central uranyl unit; and beyond this quantum mechanical region, an array of point charges was used to simulate the long-range electrostatics in the crystal.